zmkfirmware/zmk/docs/docs/keymaps/behaviors/layers.md

 };
 ```

 You can then use `&tog_on` in place of `&tog` whenever you wish to only toggle a layer on, and not toggle it off.
-The `"off"` version is analogous.
+An `"off"` version of the behavior can be defined similarly.

 ## Conditional Layers